SWI-Prolog/packages-xpce/README.md

 programmer and has bindings for X-windows (X11) and MS-Windows (Win32).

-Copyrights
+# Copyrights

 The copyright to XPCE is owned by   the University of Amsterdam.
 XPCE is distributed under the "Simplified BSD License"

-Installation
+# Installation

-See the file INSTALL for installing  the binary version.
-See COMPILATION for installing from the sources.
+See the file INSTALL.md  for  building   xpce.
 Further  information  on building XPCE is also available from the SWI-Prolog and XPCE web pages.

-Bugs

-Bugs should be reported to xpce-bugs@swi.psy.uva.nl.
-Please indicate the XPCE version and Prolog/Lisp system  used   (if  not SWI-Prolog).
-If the error can be isolated, it will generally  be   fixed,  so  it is in your interrest to report the error in such a way that we can reproduce it.

-Warranty

-The authors, nor the Department or University PROVIDE ANY WARRANTY.
-See the license agreement for further details.